Sharon-B/Recipe-Box/TESTING.md

 * User must enter their username of between 5 -15 characters.

-* User must enter their password of between 5 - 15 characters
+* User must enter their password of between 5 - 15 characters.

+* If user enters an invalid username or an incorrect username/password combination a 'Incorrect Username/Password' message displays.

 ### Log In Button: